 Luz Angélika Kirschner (University of South Dakota, USA)

-Luz Angélica Kirschner is currently an Assistant Professor of Modern Languages and Global Studies at South Dakota State University.
+Luz Angélica Kirschner is an Assistant Professor in the School of American and Global Studies at South Dakota State University.
+Her research is located at the intersection of gender, race, human rights, and ethnic studies and focuses on comparative studies from Inter-American and Trans-Atlantic perspectives as it explores how identity formation and difference are mediated through literature and aesthetics as well as impacted by contemporary socio-economic manifestations such as neoliberalism and globalization.
+Her teaching areas include Latina/o/x Studies, Latin American Literatures and Cultures, US and German Ethnic Literatures, Decolonization, Globalization, Human Rights, Transatlantic Studies, Transnationalism, Inter-American Studies.
 The “Introductory Course to Inter-American Studies” that she taught during her tenure at Bielefeld University (2008-2016) successfully helped fortify the Inter-American Studies M.A.
 Program at this institution.
 Kirschner is editor and author of the volume Expanding Latinidad: An Inter-American Perspective (Bilingual Press 2012).
-Her most recent publications appeared in The Routledge Companion to Literature and Human Rights (2015) and The Routledge Companion to Inter-American Studies (2017).
-She has upcoming articles, among others, in the The Cambridge History of Latina/o Literature (2018) and the Inter-American Key-Topic Series Rethinking the Americas (Routledge 2018).
+Some of her publications have appeared in The Routledge Companion to Literature and Human Rights, The Routledge Companion to Inter-American Studies, The Cambridge History of Latina/o American Literature, The Routledge Handbook to the History and Society of the Americas, and most recently has authored and co-edited the book Human Rights in the Americas (Routledge 2021).
 Kirschner is currently completing her single-authored monograph with the working title The Persistence of Racialization: Literature, Gender, and Ethnicity.